bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_six_director_prediction.rst

 Abstract
 ========

 This example provides an example framework for a simple machine learning prediction task.
 Low-level visual features (Lab color histograms) sampled from a pool of films are used to see whether they can significantly predict the films' directors.
-This example is also a demonstration of the film_db python file.
+This example is also demonstrates the film_db python file for organizing films according to their directors.

 This example outlines the basic steps of our implementation of director prediction.
 See *example_six_director_prediction.py* in the examples folder for the complete code.